cscarv/le-carnet/README.md

 That's it, you can now run any command you want!

 ## Training & Inference
+The training pipeline supports Weights & Biases (WandB) for tracking training and validation losses, as well as perplexity.

 | Task        | Make Command       | Equivalent CLI Command                                                                                                                                               | Default Values                                                                 |
 |-------------|--------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|